 How big of a turkey can you fry?

 A 14 lb turkey is about as big as a standard 30-quart pot fryer can hold.
 To fry a larger turkey, you would need to fry the parts separately.
 You'll also want to measure the oil level before frying your turkey.
 To do this, place your turkey in the pot, then fill the pot with water until the turkey is fully covered by about half an inch.
-Remove the turkey and mark a line where the water settles.
-This will be your maximum fill line.
+Remove the turkey and mark a line where the water settles, then mark about 10% below that line.
+This will be your maximum fill line because oil expands when heated.
 It should end up somewhere around 3.5 gallons.
 If for any reason this new maximum fill line is higher than the manufacturer's fill line, you'll need to fry the turkey parts separately to prevent oil spill and a potential grease fire.

 Spice it up!